sgoel09/MeetPlan/README.md

 - Pick a meetup activity - Restaurant
   - [x] Propose a restaurant to meet at by browsing different restaurants (pulled through an API)
   - [x] Include a double tap gesture to select restaurant
-- View Meetup
+- View Meetings
-  - [x] View existing meetups that user is part of
+  - [x] View existing meetings that user is part of
-  - [x] View meetups the user is invited to attend
+  - [x] View meetings the user is invited to attend
-  - [x] Accept/decline meetups that user is invited to attend
+  - [x] Accept/decline meetings that user is invited to attend
 - [x] Implement the material design library to add visual polish
 - [x] Animate views for transitioning between different fragments